Perspective | Forget the Washington Football Team’s record. Worry about its great regression.

 That’s not the path this team is on, and not close.
-The thing about the start to this season for Washington — with a date at 5-1 Green Bay approaching on Sunday — is that optics matter.
+The thing about the start to this season for Washington — with a date at 5-1 Green Bay approaching Sunday — is that optics matter.
 And the optics right now are lousy.

 “As long as we are showing progress heading in the right types of directions, doing the things that we need to, you feel good about that,” Rivera said this week.
 “Sometimes you come out of a game and you feel like, ‘Man, we just really did not do the things we’re capable of.’
 And that can be very, very frustrating.”